bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/04_Ecosystem/05_Workflow_Provenance/02_Publish/08_ROHub.rst

 Preliminary steps
 -----------------

-- Create your account at ROHub using the `Sing up <https://login.rohub.org>`_ interface.
+- Create your account at ROHub using the `Sign up <https://login.rohub.org>`_ interface.

 - Log in to your account from the same interface.